emarsden/pgmacs/doc/src/extending.md

 A big advantage of building on the Emacs platform is that PGmacs is automatically quite easy to extend and customize.
-You can extend it using the same programming language (Emacs Lisp) and APIs that are used to build PGmacs itself.
+You can extend it using the same programming language (Emacs Lisp) and APIs as those that are used to build PGmacs itself.

 Here’s a simple example where we add a key binding that applies in row-list buffers to implement a web search on the content of the current cell (where the cursor is located).
 This is easy to